-6.1 Once the parking strategy 2021-2031 is finalised the policies for implementing the strategy will be developed and published in our Parking Implementation Plan (PIP).
-We anticipate the PIP will be published in Q4/2021/22.
+Once the parking strategy is finalised, the policies for implementing the strategy will be developed and published in our Parking Implementation Plan (PIP).
+We anticipate the PIP will be published in Q4/2022.
 This PIP will be a living document and will be reviewed and updated if/when statute or national standards or best practice requires it and annually for the life of the Parking Strategy.

-Note: This is a working document that will be reviewed annually throughout its lifecycle
+Note: This is a working document that will be refined as part of the parking policy throughout its lifecycle.